 Miss Belle's House (a.k.a.
 Miss Belle's Place) Scroll down past photo for text.

-This is the spot in Huffhines Park where Miss Belle's House is supposed to be placed, presumably permanently.
+This is the spot in Huffhines Park to where Miss Belle's House was moved on Sunday morning, August 10, 2025.

 In May 2021, after the site of the former Owens' Spring Creek Farm and Factory was sold (to a company that has since built three big, ugly warehouses on the property), the historic old residence known as Miss Belle's House, which had had a pride of place on the farm since 1979, was moved to a vacant lot next to the Richardson Fire Department Training Center on Lookout Drive, and there it has sat, more or less neglected, for four long years.